 Your bags are packed, you’ve double and triple checked that you’ve got your passport – you’ve officially got that “I’m going on holiday” buzz.

-But before you get the airports drinks in and start making everyone jealous with your endless holiday Snapchats, we’ve got a couple of checks that are worth doing, just to make sure your holiday goes off without a hitch.
+But before you get the airport drinks in and start making everyone jealous with your endless holiday Snapchats, we’ve got a couple of checks that are worth doing, just to make sure your holiday goes off without a hitch.

 Forget roaming charges